-Nikon D100 versus Nikon D5500
+Nikon D100 vs D5500

 The Nikon D100 and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in February 2002 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D100 has a resolution of 6 megapixel, whereas the D5500 provides 24 MP.
+The D100 has a resolution of 6 megapixels, whereas the D5500 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (28 percent) than the Nikon D100.
 Moreover, the D5500 is substantially lighter (46 percent) than the D100.
 In this context, it is worth noting that neither the D100 nor the D5500 are weather-sealed.